School Science Lessons

 Gynura crepoides, Okinawa spinach, Asteraceae.

-to as "life extender" antioxidant, anti-inflammatory, febrifuge, culinary uses, leaves used raw and cooked and made as tea, culinary uses, herbal medicine, South East Asia.
+as "life extender" antioxidant, anti-inflammatory, febrifuge, culinary uses, leaves used raw and cooked and made as tea, culinary uses, herbal medicine,

-seeds 25% protein, minerals, vitamins, D and E, seeds must be well-chewed, sunflower oil, herbaceous stem, stalks and leaves for animal feed or compost,
+seeds 25% protein, minerals, vitamins, D and E, seeds must be well-chewed, sunflower oil, herbaceous stem, stalks and leaves for animal feed or compost cortex

-cortex differentiated into outer cortex, collenchyma, middle cortex, and inner cortex, endodermis, inulin = D-fructose units, ornamental "children's plant",
+differentiated into outer cortex, collenchyma, middle cortex, and inner cortex, endodermis, inulin = D-fructose units, ornamental "children's plant"

 western North America, Asteraceae.

-globe artichoke but does not look like an artichoke, herbal medicine, edible tubers contain inulin, (fructose polymer) instead of starch, grown from tubers,
+similar to globe artichoke, but does not look like an artichoke, herbal medicine, edible tubers contain inulin, (fructose polymer) instead of starch, grown from tubers

 agricultural weed, ornamental, North America, Asteraceae.